 A: Under NYSE rules, brokers or other nominees who hold shares for a beneficial owner have the discretion to vote on a limited number of "routine" proposals when they have not received voting instructions from the beneficial owner at least ten days prior to the Annual Meeting.
 A "broker non-vote" occurs when a broker or other nominee does not receive such voting instructions and does not have the discretion to vote the shares.
-The uncontested election of directors is not considered a "routine" matter for purposes of broker discretionary voting.
-In addition, advisory votes on executive compensation are not considered "routine" matters for which brokers have discretionary authority to vote shares held by account holders.
+The uncontested election of directors, the advisory vote on executive compensation and the vote on the approval of the Charter Amendment are not considered "routine" matters for which brokers have discretionary authority to vote shares held by account holders.
 Pursuant to Maryland law, abstentions and broker non-votes are not included in the determination of the shares of common stock voting on such matters, but are counted for quorum purposes.